German parties edge warily towards 'grand coalition' deal

 The chancellor's Christian Democratic Union (CDU) beat the SPD in an election two months ago, but failed to secure a parliamentary majority, forcing her into talks with her arch-rivals.

-Negotiations have dragged on, leaving Merkel's outgoing center-right coalition in charge but unable to move on urgent European policy decisions.
+Negotiations have dragged on, leaving Merkel's outgoing centre-right coalition in charge but unable to move on urgent European policy decisions.

 The parties are expected to overcome their remaining differences and divide up cabinets posts this week.